 Overall, this is a suitcase built by folks who understand what travelers need and put it into a package that looks really, really good.
 The customer service is also impeccable: All Away suitcases come with both a lifetime warranty and a 100-day trial period, during which you can return your luggage with no questions asked.

 Since launching its suitcases, Away has added lots of useful products to its inventory.
-These include packing cubes to keep your clothes organized ($45 for a set of 4; awaytravel.com), a dopp kit for toiletries (from $45; awaytravel.com), and garment bags ($195; awaytravel.com).
-The Daypack ($145; awaytravel.com) and Everywhere Bag ($195; awaytravel.com) round out the offerings and slide securely over Away's luggage handles, so you can complete your travel uniform.
+These include packing cubes to keep your clothes organized ($45 for a set of 4; awaytravel.com).
+There’s also The Daypack ($145; awaytravel.com) and Everywhere Bag ($195; awaytravel.com) for shorter trips, plus a couple of tote bags and suitcases in Pantone’s 2020 Color of the Year.

 If you decide to buy a set of Away suitcases, they’ll stack like Russian nesting dolls for easy closet or under-bed storage.
 But with luggage this chic, you’re going to want to book more getaways to show it off.